lpubsppop01/enex-dump/README.md

 This enex-dump is a fork of the original [panicsteve/enex-dump](https://github.com/panicsteve/enex-dump).

 The changes are as follows:
-* Add characters that is not allowed in filename on Windows to replace on sanitizing title
+* Add space and characters that is not allowed in filename on Windows to replace on sanitizing title
 * Parse en-note content as HTML using [soundasleep/html2text](https://github.com/soundasleep/html2text)
 * Add footer that includes creation timestamp to output text
 * Output `*.md` files